MixtureVitae: Open Web-Scale Pretraining Dataset With High Quality Instruction and Reasoning Data Built from Permissive-First Text Sources: Dataset

 \subsubsection{Licensing Tiers and Risk Profiles}

-To make the provenance and legal footing of \MixtureVitae{} transparent, we conceptualize all dataset components into \emph{tiers} based on license type and expected risk profile (see Figure~\ref{fig:synthetic_composition} ).
+To make the provenance and legal footing of \MixtureVitae{} transparent, we conceptualize all dataset components into \emph{tiers} based on license type and expected risk profile (see Figure~\ref{fig:provenance_tiers} and Table~\ref{tab:provenance}).\footnote{The high-level groupings presented in this section (e.g., ``Code \& Tech'', ``Reasoning'') and the shard breakdowns in the Appendices are primarily organizational abstractions for visualization and provenance tracking.
+In practice, the actual training data construction follows a granular \textit{domain-aware mixing strategy} (detailed in Section~\ref{sec:training_curation}), where documents are clustered by base URL or provenance to preserve domain coherence per sample, rather than strictly sampling from rigid high-level partitions.}

-\paragraph{Tier 1 --- Explicit Open Licenses \& Public Domain.} This tier encompasses text and code under clear permissive licenses (e.g., CC0, CC-BY, Apache 2.0, MIT, BSD) or in the public domain, such as encyclopedic resources, scientific papers, and portions of curated math corpora.
+\paragraph{Tier 1 --- Explicit Open Licenses \& Public Domain.} This tier encompasses text and code under clear permissive licenses (e.g., CC0, CC-BY, Apache 2.0, MIT, BSD, a permissive subset of P3) or in the public domain, such as encyclopedic resources, scientific papers, and portions of curated math corpora.
 Because licenses are explicit and permissive, the legal risk of reuse is minimal.
 This tier also includes synthetic data generated from permissively licensed models and seed data.

-\paragraph{Tier 2 --- Curated Permissive Repositories.} This subset consists primarily of permissively-licensed source code from GitHub, curated in projects such as \textsc{The Stack V1} and other BigCode releases.
-Although still permissive, we annotate them separately to reflect their provenance: repository-level heuristics identify permissive licenses, with opt-outs or known non-permissive inclusions removed.
-The residual risk is higher than Tier~1 due to file-level uncertainty, but still low relative to unrestricted web scrapes.